kfukasawa37/R2camtrapdp/README.md

 -Idep is the deployment data of 10 camera trap as dummy data.
 -Iobs is the image data regarding to Idep.

-#Rscamtrapdp also has the camtrapDP data
+R2camtrapdp also has the camtrapDP data

 [Single camra trap data]
 -datapackageVdata is the camtrap DP data using Vobs and Vdep